DEADMALLS.COM FEATURE:

 Jack Thomas' Commentary:

-This mall was opened by the Syracuse, NY based Pyramid Company in 1981 with Kmart, JCPenney, and Hess's and a six screen movie theater.
-It's not really that close to dead, but I think at one time it was.
-The mall was expanded in 1986 with about 20 more stores including Sears and a food court, built next to the existing theater.
+This mall was opened by the Syracuse, NY based Pyramid Company in 1981 with Kmart, JCPenney, and Hess's along with a six screen movie theater.
+The mall was expanded in 1989 with about 20 more stores including Sears and a food court, built next to the existing theater.
 In this new wing, there was a food court entrance and two others almost 30 feet apart from each other on the other side of the hallway.
 The northern entrance was removed when Old Navy moved in in 1997.
 The theater was also expanded from 6 to 12 screens.
 An entrance to the movies was built to add accesibility to the food court, taking out an A&W spot and a Hershey's Ice Cream store in the process.
 Before, you had to walk down a small hallway to the lobby.
 This hallway is now used as a service hallway.

 In 1995 both Hess's and Kmart closed.
 Kmart moved to their own building down the road (which has since closed and has been replaced by Kohl's and a Planet Fitness).
-Filenes quickly took the Hess's space and expanded the store.
+Filene's quickly took the Hess's space and expanded the store.
 Nothing moved into the Kmart space until 1999.
 In turn, the northern wing of the mall started to suffer.
 Small stores closed, and the mall's longtime staple, Burger King moved out.
-Rex TV and Appliances was put in a space previously occupied by a clothing store and a shoe store (although the names escape me), but that too did not last.
+Rex TV and Appliances was put in a space previously occupied by Joyce Leslie and a Kinney Shoes, but that too did not last.
 Everything righted itself soon enough, when Best Buy announced plans in 1997 to open a store at the mall, along with 20 or so other smaller stores, and a Lord and Taylor built onto the north end of the mall.
-But, alas, as so many other Pyramid expansion plans, this one was scaled back.
+But alas, like so many other Pyramid expansion plans of the time, this one was scaled back.
 Best Buy still came, but the rest of the expansion remained in limbo.
 They built a hallway going right through the middle of the old Kmart which looks nothing like the rest of the mall.
-It has exposed pipes and lights that are a style that you would find in a Home Depot or something (a recent rehab of the mall saw these lights get replaced with a more conventional style).
+It has exposed pipes and lights that are a style that you would find in a Home Depot (a recent rehab of the mall saw these lights get replaced with a more conventional style).
 Best Buy sealed up half of the old store in 1999.
 In March 2001, Target opened a brand new store at the northern end of the mall, which was originally planned for Lord and Taylor.
 In October of that same year, Dick's Sporting Goods sealed up the other half of the old Kmart, which would have taken the place of the smaller stores..
 Also that same month, H&M moved into the mall in the center court.
+Filene's became Macy's in 2005.

-Two events have happened at this mall in the past 5 years that would usually spell certain doom for a property, but miracuously, the mall has managed to escape the bad reputation and continue on.
+Two events occurred at the mall around the mid 00's that have made the news.
 The first of these events, which happened on Sunday, February 13th, 2005, saw a man walk into the Best Buy and start shooting his assault rifle.
 He also walked out into the main hallway, and proceeded down to the center court area where he ran out of ammunition and was tackled by two mall employees.
 He injured two people and sent many shoppers, including me and my mother running for the exits to the parking lot.The second incident, which occured in June of 2006, saw the murder of the night manager at The Ground Round restaurant by an ex-employee who was supposedly in trouble with the law and wanted to get his personal papers from the restaurant, so as to evade capture.
 In the initial struggle, the manager was stabbed 42 times, and the suspect got away.
 He was close to being captured, but died from head trauma after falling from a moving vehicle some weeks later.
-The Ground Round was subsequently closed (after only being open a short time after a remodel) and was replaced a couple years ago with a Buffalo Wild Wings.
-Usually crime at a mall means a drop in shoppers and sales, due to bad reputation and a fear for shoppers' safety, but this mall has seemed to pull through okay.
+The Ground Round was subsequently closed (after only being open a short time after a remodel) and was replaced a few years later with a Buffalo Wild Wings.
+Usually crime at a mall means a drop in shoppers and sales, due to bad reputation and a fear for shoppers' safety, but the mall pulled through those events.

 Pete Blackbird's Commentary: